 Plastic's Carbon Footprint Is Better

-An interview with chemistry professor David Tyler posted on the University of Oregon's website revealed that plastic bags actually require less stress on the environment than paper or cotton bags.
+An interview with chemistry professor David Tyler posted on the University of Oregon's website revealed that plastic bags actually produce less stress on the environment than paper or cotton bags.
 They use less water, require fewer chemicals, and produce less greenhouse gas than the other two options.
 Plastic has half the carbon footprint of the cotton and paper bags.
 It's counterintuitive to think that plastic could be less harmful than something natural, like cotton, but it is.

 Assuming the plastic bags are the worst simply because they're plastic and don't break down rapidly seems to make sense, but a wider view reveals that the decision whether to ban the bags isn't so simple.
 Their creation and shipment (they weigh less and take up less room than paper, therefore requiring less gas and fewer trucks to be transported) of plastic bags aren't as detrimental to the environment as one might think, at least by comparison.